TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.4.3 is here.</H3>

 Patch notes:
 Can now remove classes in definition files and instances in database files.
-Addition of new items will be Later</br>
+Addition of new items will be Later<br>
-Can now set an instances values to "Default", causing it to pull the default values from the definition file</br>
+Can now set an instances values to "Default", causing it to pull the default values from the definition file<br>
 a couple misc bugfixes I found along the way. nothing for vbins this update.

 <HR>